quasilyte/go-consistent/README.md

 ### Project traits

 * Zero-configuration.
 Defaults should be good enough for most users.
   Other configuration is performed using command line arguments.
 * Can handle any size of projects.
 This means that there should be no significant memory consumption growth with the increased number of packages being checked.
-There can be "fast, but memory-hungry" option that can work best for small-average proejcts, but it should be always possible to check huge projects on the developer machine.
+  There can be "fast, but memory-hungry" option that can work best forsmall-average projects, but it should be always possible to check huge projects on the developer machine.